Pros / Beyond having preloaded maps on board, its accompanying mount doubles as a GPS antenna for super-precise navigation.

 Cons / The device itself is bulky, as is its accompanying mount and other accessories.

-Verdict / The Rand McNally OverDryve is the most powerful, well-rounded and capable navigation GPS in our lineup, though it is also the most expensive.
+Verdict / The Rand McNally OverDryve is the most powerful, well-rounded and capable navigation GPS in our lineup.

 When you think of Rand McNally, odds are you first think of paper maps, not navigation GPS.
-However, the company’s recent transition of focus now means that average drivers and commercial fleet drivers alike have a powerful and intuitive GPS system, dubbed OverDryve, at their hands to make their commute easier and more efficient.
-With its highly accurate GPS antenna mount, extensive smartphone integration capability and an easy-to-use interface, the Rand McNally OverDryve – which doubles as a regular, internet-connected tablet when detached from its mount –earns our Top Ten Reviews Gold Award.
+However, the company’s recent digital transition gives commercial fleet drivers and average drivers alike a powerful GPS system called OverDryve.
+With its highly accurate GPS antenna mount, extensive smartphone integration and easy-to-use interface, the Rand McNally OverDryve – which doubles as a Wi-Fi tablet when detached from its mount – is the best overall car GPS.

 - Screen Size